LeBron James adds Showtime doc to his small-screen portfolio

 Its title comes from a comment Fox News host Laura Ingraham made to James in February when she sought to rebuke him for talking politics during an interview.

-James executive produced the series along with his business partner Maverick Carter and his agent Rich Paul.
+James is the executive producer of the series along with his business partner Maverick Carter and his agent Rich Paul.
+Gotham Chopra, who directed Showtime's "Kobe Bryant's Muse" in 2015, helmed the project.

+The series traces the modern history of the league and its players starting with the 1976 merger of the freewheeling American Basketball Association and the National Basketball Association, how the top players have expanded their notoriety off the court in fields such as business and fashion while becoming icons in the process.

+James has another show, "The Shop" debuting Aug.
+28 on HBO in which he leads conversation and debate among his guests in barbershops around the country.